JeffreySarnoff/GUI.jl/refs/MILP/README.md

 - [Velma2019]
     - Mixed Integer Conic Optimization using Julia and JuMP

+- [Huchette2017]
+    - Strong mixed-integer formulations for the foor layout problem

 - [Jamil2016]
     - Extending Linear Relaxation for Non-Square Matrices and Soft Constraints